ibm-cloud-docs/Cloudant/databases/getting-changes-to-docs-in-db.md

 This option helps when monitoring changes continuously.

 If you set `feed=continuous`,
-new changes are reported without closing the connection.
+new changes are reported as they occur.
-This option means that the database connection stays open until explicitly closed, and that all changes are returned to the client as soon as possible after they occur.
+This option means that the database connection stays open for a while.
+The response may end at any time and clients should reconnect if they wish to continue receiving changes.

 Each line in the continuous response is either empty or a JSON object that represents a single change.
 The option ensures that the following guidelines are met: